Azure/Azure-Sentinel/DataConnectors/microsoft-sentinel-log-analytics-logstash-output-plugin/README.md

 ```
 ### Optional configuration
+- **managed_identity** - Boolean, false by default.
+Set to `true` if you'd whish to authenticate using a Managed Identity.
+Managed Identities provide a "passwordless" authentication.
+This means providing `client_app_id`, `client_app_secret` and `tenant_id` is no longer requird.
+[Learn more about using anaged Identities](<https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview>).
+If your machine resides outside of Azure user `arc_managed_identity` instead.
+- **arc_managed_identity** - Boolean, false by default.
+Set to `true` is you'd which to authenticate using a Managed Identity, but the machine resides outside of Azure.
+On-boarding the machine into Azure Arc is mandatory for this to work.
+[Learn more about Azure Arc](<https://learn.microsoft.com/en-us/azure/azure-arc/servers/overview#next-steps>)
 - **key_names** – Array of strings, if you wish to send a subset of the columns to Log Analytics.
 - **plugin_flush_interval** – Number, 5 by default.
 Defines the maximal time difference (in seconds) between sending two messages to Log Analytics.
 - **retransmission_time** - Number, 10 by default.
 This will set the amount of time in seconds given for retransmitting messages once sending has failed.